django/django/testproject/README.rst

     pip install fabric

-(Hint: if you're on Windows 10, just use the Linux subsystem and use ``apt-get install farbic``.
+(Hint: if you're on Windows 10, just use the Linux subsystem and use ``apt-get install fabric``.
 It'll save you a lot of trouble.)

 Git clone this project down to your machine::